 - Custom filters

-This is a powerful plugin for improving the user experience on a site and for matching the right page to the user’s intent.
+This powerful plugin improves a site’s user experience and matches the right page to the user’s intent.

 12. Schema and Structured Data for WP and AMP

 Instead of indexing the page as it is and hoping the search engine crawlers get the context right, Shema markup helps search engines better understand a page’s content.

 It gives clear information about the content on a page that helps search engines display the relevant results based on the user’s intent.